What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: Implementation of the Concept

 This ultimately leads to a warping function from the real world to the warped world.
 Model training, validation, and prediction for new observations take place in the warped world.
 This means that we focus on estimating a well-performing model, and try to achieve individual well-calibration -- but this time in the warped world.
-There is no longer a need for special evaluation measures in order to assess (un)fairness.
-The complexity is shifted to estimating the SCMs.
-Note that it is of paramount importance for a successful practical use case to implement a close collaboration between subject-matter experts and machine learning experts, since expert knowledge will have to go hand-in-hand with empirical findings (as also pointed out by others before, e.g., \citep[]{fleisher_algorithmic_2023, kasirzadeh_use_2021, kong_are_2022, loi_is_2022}) in order to derive realistic causal models.
+There is no longer a need for special evaluation measures for predictive performance in order to assess (un)fairness.
+The complexity is shifted to estimating the SCMs and the individual conditional quantiles.
+Note that it is of paramount importance for a successful practical use case to implement a close collaboration between subject-matter experts and machine learning experts, since expert knowledge will have to go hand-in-hand with empirical findings \shortcite<as also pointed out by others before, e.g.,>{fleisher_algorithmic_2023,kasirzadeh_use_2021,kong_are_2022,loi_is_2022} in order to derive realistic causal models.
 The practical usability of this approach depends on the extent to which the causal relationships in the real world can be estimated as well as on the success of removing certain causal relationships without modifying others.